Innmind/Http/README.md

         ->with('some[key]', 'some value')
         ->withFile('some[file]', File::named(
             'whatever.txt',
-            Content\Lines::ofContent(' can be any file content'),
+            Content::ofString(' can be any file content'),
         )),
 );
 ```